pramodh123kit/AeroVault/README.md

 ## Cloning the Repository:
 <pre>
-# Type this in Git bash or VS Code in-built terminal to Clone the main branch
+# Type this in Git bash or VS Code in-built terminal to Clone the master branch
 # Go to whatever directory you want the repo folder to be created through the terminal your using
 git clone https://github.com/pramodh123kit/AeroVault.git
 cd AeroVault